dougle/DSTIKE-events/README.md

 #### Future
 Please fork and PR any new event based examples or fixes, all are welcome, i'll be updating this when i need to play around with other events on the DSTIKE.

-Raise [issues](https://github.com/dougle/DSTIKE-events/issues) is you find problems or have any questions.
+Raise [issues](https://github.com/dougle/DSTIKE-events/issues) if you find problems or have any questions.